flamego/flamego.dev/docs/core-services.md

 - `QueryFloat64` returns value parsed as float64.

 ::: tip
-If you are not happy with the functionality that is provided by the family of `Query` methods, it is always possible to build your own helpers (or middlware) for the URL parameters by accessing underlying [`url.Values`](https://pkg.go.dev/net/url#Values) directly:
+If you are not happy with the functionality that is provided by the family of `Query` methods, it is always possible to build your own helpers (or middlware) for the URL parameters by accessing the underlying [`url.Values`](https://pkg.go.dev/net/url#Values) directly:

 ```go:no-line-numbers
 vals := c.Request().URL.Query()